 She laughs again.
 “So why would people shop for Christmas trees at the last minute?”

 “They think they’ll end up with fresh-cut trees that will last longer.”

 Marika’s voiceover asks: “So just how fresh are these trees?”

 I look over at Joe and then back at her.
 “We’re not absolutely sure.”

 The voice-over continues with Marika commenting in a light tone that in spite of everything, we’ve been making the best of it in our toasty warm vehicle.
-The camera captures me reading my book and Joe taking a long drink of coffee, both of us leaning back in our seats looking far lazier than can possibly be justified by the mere absence of work.
+The camera captures me reading my book and Joe taking a long drink of coffee, both of us leaning back in our seats looking far lazier than could possibly be justified by the mere absence of customers.